cypress-io/cypress/source/api/cypress-api/cookies.md

 Any change you make here will take effect immediately for the remainder of every single test.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "A great place to put this configuration is in your `cypress/support/defaults.js` file, since it is loaded before any test files are evaluated."
+A great place to put this configuration is in your `cypress/support/defaults.js` file, since it is loaded before any test files are evaluated.
-}
-[/block]
+{% endnote %}

 **Whitelist accepts:**